PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Check the Damage Location

 The location of the tear matters more than you might think.
 A pfd strap tear near the buckles is far more serious than a small rip on the side panel.
 I once watched a paddler's PFD completely fail when a torn shoulder strap gave way during a rescue drill - not something you want happening in real conditions.
+Areas under tension like shoulder straps, side adjustment straps, and attachment points for whistles or lights are critical failure zones.
+Tears near seams can propagate quickly under stress, while isolated damage to non-structural fabric panels may be less immediately dangerous.

 Inspect the Flotation Material

 Gently squeeze around the tear to check if the internal foam is compromised.
 If you can see or feel the flotation material through the tear, that's a red flag.
 Modern PFDs use closed-cell foam that can absorb water if exposed, reducing buoyancy by up to 25% according to Coast Guard testing I observed during a safety seminar.
+Foam degradation from sun exposure, age, or chemical contact can also compromise performance even without visible tears.
+Press firmly on the foam panels - they should feel firm and resilient.
+Soft, crumbly, or shrinking foam indicates replacement time regardless of the outer fabric condition.

 Test the Structural Integrity

 Put the PFD on and have someone pull on it from different angles.
 If the tear opens wider or the jacket shifts abnormally, it's compromised.
 During my time teaching kayak safety courses, I've seen PFDs with seemingly minor tears fail this test spectacularly.
+The fabric may hold when static, but under dynamic load - simulating the forces of a water rescue or even normal paddling motion - tears can spread rapidly.
+Check that all buckles fasten securely and that straps adjust properly without pulling at damaged fabric areas.

-Emergency Field Repairs: When You're Already on the Water?
+Emergency Field Repairs: When You're Already on the Water

 The Duct Tape Method